 In this respect the Group has prepared projections for the coming 12 months and beyond, based on historical financial information and forecasts, but factoring in the mayhem created by the COVID-19 pandemic.
 These forecasts project a positive cash flow for the Group.
-The Group has over the past years accumulated a substantial cash reserve which as at year end amounted to €24.4 million and also secured a €10 million loan under the MDB COVID-19 Guarantee scheme to mitigate against its working capital needs and at the same time cushioning the effect of any prolongment in its receivables cycle.
+The Group has over the past years accumulated a substantial cash reserve which as at year end amounted to €32 million and also utilised a €10 million loan under the MDB COVID-19 Guarantee scheme to mitigate against its working capital needs and at the same time cushioning the effect of any prolongment in its receivables cycle.

-The directors of the guarantor have concluded that the group reported a strong cash reserve position of €24.4million and a solid equity position resulting in a gearing ratio 24% as at end of 2020.
+The directors of the guarantor have concluded that apart from the strong cash reserve position reported above, the group also has a solid equity position resulting in a gearing ratio 27.8% as at 31 March 2021.
 This will enable the Group to ensure that it does meet its commitments both financial and otherwise and hence the company's obligations to bondholders should be met in full.

-On this basis, the directors have assessed that the company is expected to have the necessary funds to finance the payment of bond interest falling due in April 2020 and 2021 and going forward.
-Accordingly, the board continues to adopt the going concern basis in preparing the financial statements.
+On this basis, the directors have assessed that the company is expected to have the necessary funds to finance the payment of bond interest falling due in April 2021 and 2022 and going forward.
+Accordingly, the board continues to adopt the going concern basis in preparing the financial statements and considers that there are no material uncertainties which may cast significant doubt about the ability of the company and the Group to continue operating as a going concern.